 “Will you stop by again tomorrow?” he asked dreamily.
 I could hear the smile in his voice.

-“Yeah,” I said eagerly, ecstatic that he wanted me back.
-He tilted my chin up so that I would look at him.
+“Yes,” I said like an eager puppy, ecstatic that he wanted me back.
+He tilted my chin so that I would look at him.

 “This is the beginning of something remarkable.”